 Theme innovation landscape

-Environmental sustainability innovation: Leading companies in solvent extraction processes for the mining industry
+IoT innovation: leaders in tunnel safety monitoring for the mining industry

 Credit: Bert van Dijk/Getty images.

-Companies must reduce their greenhouse gas (GHG) emissions, reduce their environmental impact and mitigate risks.
-In the last three years alone, there have been over 48,000 patents filed and granted in the mining industry, according to GlobalData’s report on Environment Sustainability in Mining: Solvent Extraction Processes.
+In the last three years alone, there have been over 62,000 patents filed and granted in the mining industry, according to GlobalData’s report on Internet of Things in mining: tunnel safety monitoring.

-According to GlobalData’s Technology Foresights, which plots the S-curve for the mining industry using innovation intensity models built on over 350,000 patents, there are 150+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 70,000 patents to analyse innovation intensity for the mining industry, there are 40+ innovation areas that will shape the future of the industry.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 50 companies, spanning technology vendors, established mining companies and up-and-coming start-ups engaged in the development and application of solvent extraction processes.
+According to GlobalData, there are 270+ companies, spanning technology vendors, established mining companies, and up-and-coming start-ups engaged in the development and application of tunnel safety monitoring.

-To further understand the key themes and technologies disrupting the mining industry, access GlobalData’s latest thematic research report on Mining.
+To further understand the key themes and technologies disrupting the mining industry, access GlobalData’s latest thematic research report on Internet of Things (IoT) in Mining.